Skip to main content

 What do I need to show my licensing surveyor when I’ve taken a college course?

 Transcripts or grade reports serve as verification in your file.
 Official transcripts are not required.
-Please note that because most “Grade Reports” printed off the Internet do not show the name of the student who completed the course (only an ID number), Licensing will ask you to print out an unofficial transcript.
+Please note because most “Grade Reports” printed from the internet do not show the name of the student who completed the course (only an ID number), licensing will ask you to print out an unofficial transcript.

 Can I obtain training hours for implementing my curriculum?